staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/multipartner-workspaces.md

 _Multi-partner mode is a beta capability and is only available to select Postman Enterprise customers who want to try it out.
 As you use the feature, please share any feedback or issues you encounter with your Customer Success Manager or directly with the [Product Team](mailto:partnerapi@postman.com)._

 [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/) enable you to collaborate with your external partners and customers.
-You can use Partner Workspaces to demo your API products to customers, onboard external developers faster, and reduce the time-to-first-call for your consumers.
+You can use Partner Workspaces to demo your API products to external API partners and customers, onboard external developers faster, and reduce the time-to-first-call for your consumers.

-As your partner programs grow, so does your need to create, maintain, and update multiple workspaces with nearly the same content in each one.
-A _multi-partner_ mode within Partner Workspaces simplifies this workflow and helps you share your APIs easily with multiple customers and partners.
+As your partner programs grow, you need to create, maintain, and update multiple workspaces, one for each partner. _Multi-partner mode_ make this workflow simpler by enabling you to use the same workspace and collaborate with multiple partners.

 ## Contents